AGRICULTURAL INITIATIVES

 Through onsite trainings, barangay-based workshops, and technology demonstrations, participants gain the skills to produce their own organic inputs, reduce farm expenses, improve crop yield, and adopt eco-friendly practices suited for both backyard gardening and larger farm settings.
 These initiatives help create more resilient communities capable of sustaining their own food systems while contributing to environmental restoration.

-Beyond foundational knowledge, the program builds confidence through practical exercises in costing, sales strategies, and basic business planning.
-Participants learn to make informed decisions, reduce financial risks, and develop viable small enterprise ideas suited to local communities.
+Beyond knowledge-building, the workshop strengthens confidence through hands-on exercises in costing, sales strategies, and basic business planning.
+Participants learn to make informed decisions, reduce financial risks, and develop practical enterprise ideas suited to local communities.
 Our goal is to empower learners to turn their skills and resources into sustainable livelihood opportunities.

 The Kaluppâ SOIL (Sustainable Organic Innovation and Learning) Facility is a planned expansion that will scale our current vermicomposting operations into a larger center for organic fertilizer production and sustainable waste management.
 By transforming organic waste into compost, vermicast, and vermi‑tea, the facility will provide farmers with affordable, nutrient‑rich inputs while reducing dependence on chemical fertilizers.
 This initiative is shaped by consultations with local farmers and partners such as DA-ATI, BSWM, Gabutero Organic Farm, and TESDA.